The tangent space to the space of 0-cycles: K ahler differentials and spaces of -cycles

 is another neighbourhood of $P$, a morphism of neighbourhoods is a morphism

 over $\bcX $, and hence over $S$, such that, there is a common field extension $K''$ of $K$ and $K'$, such that $\Spec (K'')\to \bcX $ represents $P$, and the diagram

 commutes.

 Notice that the above definition of a neighbourhood of a point $P$ on $\bcX $ depends on the functor $u_P$, sending $X\to \bcX $ to $|X_P|$.
-If we change the functor $u_P$, the notion of neighbourhood will be different, see Section 7.31 in \cite{StacksProject}.
+If we change the functor $u_P$, the notion of neighbourhood will be different, see Tag 00Y3 in \cite{StacksProject}.

 Let $\bcN _P$ be the category of neighbourhoods of the point $P$ on $\bcX $, in the sense of the site $\bcX _{\Nis \mhyphen \et \mhyphen \type }$.
 If $\bcF $ is a set valued sheaf on $\bcX _{\Nis \mhyphen \et \mhyphen \type }$, it is, in particular, a set valued presheaf on the same category, and, as such, it induces a functor